 - Many people with glomerulonephritis also have high blood strain.

-If you note blood on your urine this does not always mean you have glomerulonephritis, however the reason should be investigated.
+If you note blood in your urine this does not always mean you have glomerulonephritis, however, the reason should be investigated.

 A blood take a look at – to measure your creatinine stage

-A urine take a look at – to test for blood or protein to your urine
+A urine taken a look at – to test for blood or protein in your urine

-If your kidney problem desires to be investigated further, it could be endorsed which you have:
+If your kidney problem desires to be investigated further, it could be endorsed that you have:

 An ultrasound test – that is to check the scale of your kidneys, ensure there are no blockages, and look for some other issues